zacharyr0th/website/public/articles/web-2.md

 takeaways:
   - 'Web 2 (2004-Present) transformed the internet into a user-generated content platform, leading to the rise of powerful intermediaries controlling digital distribution channels.'
   - 'The Crisis phase (post-9/11) brought significant changes including the rise of big tech, political polarization, and a shift in how people consume information online.'
-  - 'Technology bubbles, while often criticized, play a crucial role in technological adoption by demonstrating potential to the masses, as seen with e-commerce and crypto.'
+  - 'Technology bubbles, while often criticized, play a significant role in technological adoption by demonstrating potential to the masses, as seen with e-commerce and crypto.'
 ---

 In Web 1, we broke down the cultural and generational context of how the infrastructure for the modern Internet came to be and how it set in motion the innovations that led to Web 2 and 3.